 Proposals for presentation of audio/visual work will consist of one abstract, which will have two parts, namely an academic description of the work and a (basic) script of the audio/visual work.
 The academic description describes the research communicated by the audio/visual work (its research question, theoretical framework, methodology, research design and corpus, …), while the script provides a chronological description of the form of the audio/visual work.

 The abstract (with its two parts) has a maximum length of 750 words.
-Submissions of proposals for audio/visual work will follow the regular timetable for submitting proposals to the IAMCR conference.
-This means that abstracts must be submitted before 9 February 2022 at 23.59 UTC.
+Abstracts must be submitted online here.

 Examples of earlier audio/visual work, presented at IAMCR conferences (in an earlier Flow34 or in a Visual Culture Working Group panel), are:

 - Bodega Memories by Arlene Fernandez (University of Pennsylvania);